Pediatric CT IV Contrast Guidelines: Dosage & Protocols

 Medication Review

-Patient and Parent Education
+Patient & Parent Education

 Clear, age-appropriate explanations of the procedure and potential sensations help reduce anxiety and improve cooperation.
 Parents should receive guidance on safety, the importance of reporting symptoms, and instructions for pre- and post-procedure care.